-- Notable thing here is, all 2.4 GHz networks use a 40 MHz channel and your WiFi card could be using 20 MHz.
+- The notable thing here is, all 2.4 GHz networks use a 40 MHz channel, and your WiFi card could be using 20 MHz.
 Hence WiFi drops from a distance.

-So, changing this settings should bring back the speeds even from distance of meters.
+So, changing these settings should bring back the speeds even from a distance of meters.

-If above solution didn’t worked for you, or is not applicable, then for users having Intel WiFi card, can update their Wifi drivers automatically by using this small utility.
+If the above solution didn’t work for you or is not applicable, then for users having an Intel WiFi card, they can update their WiFi drivers automatically by using this small utility.

 - Go to this link – http://www.intel.com/p/en_US/support/detect